open-contracting/standard/standard/docs/en/01_standard/03_use_cases.md

 * Enable the private sector to compete for public contracts; and
 * Monitor service delivery (from both aid and budget-executed projects) for effectiveness.

-The current OCDS specification encourages all publishers to provide a [common core of data about their contracting processes](../../implementation/publication_levels) that speaks to the prioritized demand requirements of these use cases.
+We encourage all publishers to provide a [common core of data about their contracting processes](../../implementation/publication_levels) that speaks to the prioritized demand requirements of these use cases.
 The specification is also extensible, so that publishers can further tailor their publication of contracting data to meet a wider range of user needs.

-Demand requirements were prioritized in accordance with their commonality amongst use cases as well as their feasibility of implementation given current 'supply side' publication practice.
-Demand requirements that were not captured in the current specification remain logged for further consideration or for publisher extension.
+Demand requirements were prioritized based on their prevalence amongst use cases as well as their feasibility of implementation (given our observations of current 'supply side' publication practice).
+Demand requirements that were not captured in the current specification have been identified and noted for further consideration, or for publisher extension, at a later date.

 ### Value for money in procurement